ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 The font and font background color dropdowns contain the "Document colors" section.
 It lists the colors already used in the document for the users to be able to easily reuse them (for consistency purposes).

-By default, the number of displayed document colors is limited to one row, but you can adjust it (or remove the whole section) by using the {@link module:font/fontcolor~FontColorConfig#documentColors `fontColor.documentColors`} or {@link module:font/fontbackgroundcolor~FontBackgroundColorConfig#documentColors `fontBackgroundColor.documentColors`} options.
+By default, the number of displayed document colors is limited to one row, but you can adjust it (or remove the whole section) by using the {@link module:font/fontcolor~FontColorConfig#documentColors `config.fontColor.documentColors`} or {@link module:font/fontbackgroundcolor~FontBackgroundColorConfig#documentColors `config.fontBackgroundColor.documentColors`} options.

 ```js
 ClassicEditor